SonicOriginalSoftware/GamerSaver/README.md

 # Resetting Password
 * Reauthorize with the desired username.
 This will prompt authentication from Google and, assuming you haven't left your logged-in Google sessions available on your browser for others to use, this means of authentication is viewed as sufficient for the scope of this application.

-# Notes
-## Notes on permissions, authorization, and security
+# On permissions, authorization, and security
 Everything in this application runs locally.
 The OAuth redirect URI (the thing that allows Google to grant consent to GamerSaver to access your Google Drive account) is directed to your local loopback address (i.e. not accessible to the internet) and the app never stores information about your Google Credentials or login state.

 The only power GamerSaver has is listed in the scope of the consent screen you will see upon first signing in.
 And to elaborate on that effect, GamerSaver will not be allowed to completely erase all of your Google Drive data willy-nilly or other such disastrous operation.
 Its scope of access involves only access to a folder delegated to it by the API.